-Basements, whether finished or not, can be highly functional, useful spaces within a home.
-They can also have major effects on home efficiency and comfort, affecting indoor comfort levels throughout the rest of the home.
+A basement, whether finished or not, can be a highly functional, useful space within a home.
+It can also have a major effect on energy efficiency and comfort throughout the rest of the home.

 Combine today's high-performance insulation with effective air sealing, and the benefits become even more pronounced.

 Basement Insulation Problem Areas